slatex/stextools/stextools/core/design.md

 Internally, they use the linker to access the data from the `MathHub` object.

 As a consequence, simple API objects should be considered ephemeral and not be used after the linker is discarded.

+## `mathstructure`s**
+* Math structures were added later on and are therefore a bit of a hack.
+* In the cached data, they are treated as modules (with a special flag and dependencies for `extstructure`s).